-Sunday Snippet: The Inclusive Community of WeHaKee!
+The Inclusive Community of WeHaKee!

 Yes, WeHaKee is a Catholic camp.
 It is owned and operated by a Catholic order of Sisters, The Dominicans of Sinsinawa.
-But since they founded WeHaKee nearly 95 years ago, these Sisters insisted that it be a camp open to all girls – a tenet that remains deeply embraced today.
+But since they founded WeHaKee nearly 95 years ago, these Sisters insisted that it be an inclusive camp open to all girls – a tenet that remains deeply embraced today.
 The Sisters understood, even back in 1923 and well before that, that the world is a diverse palette that we must empower, not divide!

-At a the most recent conference of American Camping Association (ACA), we had the pleasure of spending time with ACA board member and Cultural Agility Strategist, Niambi Jaha-Echols.
-In her positive and enthusiastic, yet direct and challenging approach she helps all of us look into ourselves to see what we are contributing to make this a better, more accepting world (or what we are barriers we are enabling to counter that goal).
+At the most recent conference of American Camping Association (ACA), we had the pleasure of spending time with ACA board member and Cultural Agility Strategist, Niambi Jaha-Echols.
+In her positive and enthusiastic, yet direct and challenging approach, she helps all of us look into ourselves to see what we are contributing to make this a better, more accepting world (or what we are barriers we are enabling to counter that goal).